Trafficking Offenses in Edmonton – Get a Criminal Defence Lawyer.

 Number of Offenses

 In most situations, the more convictions the accused has then the more severe will be the punishment.
-Courts are often placed in difficult situations with “revolving door” type people who are obviously chronic drug addicts doing minor crimes to feed their habits, including small time trafficking, where there would be no real purpose served by locking them up for long periods of time other than to remove them from free society.
+Courts are often placed in difficult situations with “revolving door” type people.
+Often these revolving door types are chronic drug addicts doing minor crimes to feed their addiction.
+No real purpose served by locking them up for long periods of time other than to remove them from society.

 Quantity of Drugs